 In the second edition of Inequality in U.S. Social Policy: An Historic Analysis, Bryan Warde illuminates the pervasive and powerful role that social inequality based on race and ethnicity, gender, immigration status, sexual orientation, class, and disability plays and has historically played in informing social policy.

 Using critical race theory and other structural oppression theoretical frameworks, this book examines social inequalities as they relate to social welfare, education, housing, employment, health care, and child welfare, immigration, and criminal justice.
-With fully updated statistics throughout, and an examination of the impact of the Covid-19 pandemic on the US, this new edition addresses the mammoth political and social changes which have affected inequality in the past few years.
+With fully updated statistics throughout, and an examination of the impact of the COVID-19 pandemic on the United States, this new edition addresses the mammoth political and social changes which have affected inequality in the past few years.

 Table of Contents

 Acknowledgements Preface 1.
 Social Policy 2.
 A Brief Historical Overview of Social Policy Development in the United States 3.
 Social Inequality 4.
 Theoretical Frameworks 5.
 Immigration 6.
 Social Welfare Benefits Programs and Social Control 7.
 Residential and Housing Segregation 8.
 Labor Market Inequality 9.
 Health and Health Care Inequality 10.
 Criminal Justice System Inequality 11.
 Educational Inequality 12.
 Child Welfare Inequality Index

 Bryan Warde is a professor at the City University of New York, Lehman College.